132nd-vWing/ATRM_Brief/Pages/R7_CAS_TASK.md

 # Range 7 Close Air Support Tasking

-WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS <br>

 ## Scenario
 The Virtual Intelligence Service (VIS) have been able to identify and locate a outpost used by RED FORCES special operations forces.<br>